Frequently Asked Questions

 Who are the main operators in Cyprus offshore?

-Four major international oil companies operate in Cyprus EEZ: ENI (Italy) operates 5 blocks including Block 6 with major discoveries; ExxonMobil (USA) operates Blocks 5 and 10 where Glaucus was found; TotalEnergies (France) operates Blocks 7 and 11; Chevron (USA) operates Block 12 containing Aphrodite.
+Four international oil companies operate blocks in the Cyprus EEZ: Eni (Italy) operates Blocks 6 and 8; ExxonMobil (USA) operates Blocks 5 and 10, where Glaucus and Pegasus were found; TotalEnergies (France) operates Blocks 7 and 11; and Chevron (USA) operates Block 12, containing Aphrodite.
+QatarEnergy, Shell and NewMed Energy participate as partners.

 What is ENI doing in Cyprus?